Institutional Review Board (IRB) proposals

 - Carry out an informed consent procedure or an assent procedure (for a minor), and

-- Protect vulnerable populations, like prisoners and children.
+- Protect vulnerable populations, such as prisoners and children.

 Researchers should consider the burdens and risks of the research in all aspects, including the length and effort of the survey, possible embarrassment from answering questions, psychological burden on subjects and surveyors, and risk of personal data being exposed.
-In medical research, beneficence is interpreted very strictly so you need, for example, to end a randomized trial and begin treating the whole study population if it becomes clear that the treatment significantly increases welfare.
+In medical research, beneficence is interpreted very strictly; for example, researchers must end a trial and begin treating the whole study population if it becomes clear that the treatment significantly increases welfare.

 Note: The rules of beneficence (not doing harm and minimizing possible harm) should be applied not just to the subjects of your research but all human actors involved, for example your surveyors (who need to be protected from, e.g., psychological harm from conducting very difficult interviews, say, with torture survivors).
 They apply to both the study procedures (e.g., how burdensome the interview process is) and any interventions you conduct (e.g., how burdensome the policy is).